-La La Land shows you the window from ‘Casablanca’ where Humphrey Bogart and Ingrid Bergman shot an iconic scene, it also shows the inside of the Griffith observatory from ‘Rebel without a cause’ and gracefully imitates ‘Singin’ in the rain’ a number of times while constantly dropping little random props from the many classics Hollywood has produced in its glory days of the 40s and 50s.
+La La Land shows you the window from ‘Casablanca’ where Humphrey Bogart and Ingrid Bergman shot an iconic scene; it also shows the inside of the Griffith observatory from ‘Rebel without a cause’ and gracefully imitates ‘Singin’ in the rain’ a number of times while constantly dropping little random props from the many classics Hollywood has produced in its glory days of the 40s and 50s.
 It confirms that it is not just about an aspiring actress and a struggling jazz pianist, but it is also about the craft, the music scene, the cinema and the city which shelters the craft, the city which has seen Nobodys become somebody.
 La La Land is about Los Angeles.

 It was evident from Damien Chazelle’s first film ‘Guy and Madeline on a Park Bench’ and his masterpiece ‘Whiplash‘ that he has a thing for Jazz, only with La La Land, he made the point further clear that it is not just a fling, but a fully fledged romantic affair with Jazz.
 He would go any distance to savor his passion for it.
 La La Land is his 3rd film about Jazz, this time set around a love story between a struggling pianist and an aspiring actress, both wanting to make it big doing what they truly love doing.

 La La Land truly reveals to you the power of music in a film.
-The music of La La Land is not just great music but a wonderful storytelling exercise in itself.
-Every song, every little tune that plays even in the distance means something crucial in the narrative and represents where the film stands at that point.
-For example, when Sebastian meets Mia after he is totally involved with his band scene and moving away from his dream to save classical jazz, there is the ‘City of stars’ tune playing in the background, only this time, it is a fastened version of the song, not too pleasant to hear.
+The music of La La Land is not just great music but a fantastic storytelling exercise in itself.
+Every song, every little tune that plays even in the distance, means something crucial in the narrative and represents where the film stands at that point.
+For example, when Sebastian meets Mia after he is totally involved with his band scene and moves away from his dream to save classical jazz, there is the ‘City of stars’ tune playing in the background, only this time, it is a fastened version of the song, not too pleasant to hear.